lamhq/tech-notes/pages/devops/aws/30-governance/10-config.md

 AWS Config is a service that serves as an inventory management and control tool for your infrastructure.

-It allow you to show the configuration history of your infrastructure over time.
+Allows to show the configuration history of your infrastructure over time.

 Offers the ability to create rules to make sure resources conform to your requirements.